citiususc/omp4py/examples/README.md

 Available modes: 0 -> pure, 1 -> hybrid, 2 -> compiled, 3 -> compiled with data types

-Available tests: fft, graphc, fib, jacobi, lud, maze, md, pi, qsort, wordcount
+Available tests: fft, graphc, jacobi, lud, maze, md, pi, qsort, wordcount

 ### 1. **Fast Fourier Transform**
 This experiment evaluates the performance of the Fast Fourier Transform (FFT), an efficient algorithm used to compute the Discrete Fourier Transform (DFT) of a sequence.
 FFT allows for the conversion of a signal from the time domain to the frequency domain.
 The tests were conducted using a complex data vector of 4 million numbers.